-1 c.) the right to defend himself and to be defended by a representative of his 2 choice and/ or by his organization, adequate time being given to the officer for 3 the preparation of his defense; 4 d.) the right to appeal to clearly designated authorities; 5 e.) the right to reimbursement of reasonable expenses incurred in his/ her defense 6 in case of dismissal or exoneration of the charges against him or her; and 7 f.) such other rights that will ensure fairness and impartiality during proceedings.
-8 9 No publicity shall be given to any disciplinary action being taken against a 10 probation and parole worker during pendency of his case.
-11 12 SEC.
-11. Normal Hours of Work The normal hours of work of any probation 13 and parole worker shall not exceed eight (8) hours a day or forty (40) hours a week.
-14 15 SEC.
-12. Overtime Work Where the exigencies of the service so require, any 16 probation and parole worker may be required to render service beyond the normal eight 17 (8) hours a day, inclusive of Saturday, Sunday or non-working holidays.
-In such case, the 18 probation and parole worker shall be paid an additional compensation in accordance with 19 existing laws.
-20 21 SEC.
-13. Compensation The existing law on the salary scale of government 22 employees shall apply in determining the salaries of probation and parole workers.
-In 23 case of violation of these provisions, the probation and parole worker concerned shall file 24 the necessary complaint to the CSC.
-25 26 SEC.
-14. Leave Benefits. - Probation and Parole Workers shall be entitled to all 27 leave benefits and privileges, such as but not limited to maternity, paternity, vacation and 28 sick leaves, and special privilege leave as provided for under existing laws: Provided, that 29 upon separation of the probation and parole workers from service, they shall be entitled 30 to all accumulated leave credits with pay.
-31 The state of the s 32 SEC.
-15. Highest Basic Salary Upon Retirement Upon retirement, a probation 33 and parole worker shall automatically be granted an increase of one salary grade higher 34 than his/ her basic salary and his/ her retirement benefits shall be computed on the basis 35 of his/ her highest salary received.
+1 c.) the right to defend himself and to be defended by a representative of his 2 choice and/ or by his organization, adequate time being given to the officer for 3 the preparation of his defense; d.) the right to appeal to clearly designated authorities; 4 e.) the right to reimbursement of reasonable expenses incurred in his/ her defense 5 in case of dismissal or exoneration of the charges against him or her; and 6 7 f.) such other rights that will ensure fairness and impartiality during proceedings.
+8 No publicity shall be given to any disciplinary action being taken against a 9 probation and parole worker during pendency of his case.
+10 11 SEC.
+11. Normal Hours of Work. - The normal hours of work of any probation 12 and parole worker shall not exceed eight (8) hours a day or forty (40) hours a week.
+13 14 15 SEC.
+12. Overtime Work. - Where the exigencies of the service so require, any 16 probation and parole worker may be required to render service beyond the normal eight (8) hours a day, inclusive of Saturday, Sunday or non-working holidays.
+In such case, the 17 18 probation and parole worker shall be paid an additional compensation in accordance with 19 existing laws.
+2021SEC.
+13. Compensation. - The existing law on the salary scale of government employees shall apply in determining the salaries of probation and parole workers.
+In 22 23 case of violation of these provisions, the probation and parole worker concerned shall file 24 the necessary complaint to the CSC.
+25 SEC.
+14. Leave Benefits. - Probation and Parole Workers shall be entitled to all 26 leave benefits and privileges, such as but not limited to maternity, paternity, vacation and 27 sick leaves, and special privilege leave as provided for under existing laws: Provided, that upon separation of the probation and parole workers from service, they shall be entitled to all accumulated leave credits with pay.

+32 SEC.
+15. Highest Basic Salary Upon Retirement. - Upon retirement, a probation 33 and parole worker shall automatically be granted an increase of one salary grade higher 34 than his/ her basic salary and his/ her retirement benefits shall be computed on the basis 35 of his/ her highest salary received.